waseemhnyc/waseemhnyc/README.md

 </br>
 </br>

-Software Developer and Engineer from New York with a background in Mechatronics/Robotics Engineering aiming to build meaningful and impactful solutions.
+Software Developer and Engineer from New York, with a background in Mechatronics and Robotics aiming to build meaningful and impactful solutions.

+Currently learning more and dabbling in product development, Blockchain and AI.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=waseemh-io)
 [![GitHub followers](https://img.shields.io/github/followers/waseemh-io.svg?style=social&label=Follow)](https://github.com/waseemh-io?tab=followers)